-• Inpatient admissions for Mental Health and Substance Abuse treatment require precertification.
-The member may call the MHSA phone number on the back of their health plan identification card to receive precertification.
-Failure to receive precertification will result in a \$200 reduction in benefits paid by the Plan.
-The Covered Person is responsible for reimbursing the Provider for the penalty amount.
+- Inpatient admissions for Mental Health and Substance Abuse treatment require Prior Approval.
+The member may call the customer service phone number on the back of their health plan identification card to receive Prior Approval.
+Failure to receive Prior Approval will result in a \$200 reduction in benefits paid by the Plan.
+The Covered Person is responsible for reimbursing the Provider for the penalty amount. - Prior Approval is required for repetitive transcranial magnetic stimulation for depression and applied behavioral analysis for autism.
+Failure to obtain Prior Approval may result in denial of reimbursement from the Plan.
+For further assistance regarding Prior Approval requirements please contact the customer service located on the back of the Plan Participant's health plan identification card.